MarketingClient Resources

 Your influencer outreach campaign is not done until you evaluate it.

-• Return to your original KPIs and get all the numbers related to these variables.
+• Return to your original KPIS and get all the numbers related to these variables.

 • Write a comprehensive report to highlight your results.